 The Cartridge/Stylus is not included with the AT-LP2140USB

 The turntable comes with a cartridge shell but the cartridge has to be purchased separately.
 The installation is quite easy as long as you follow the instructions.
-You shouldn’t have any trouble setting up the anti-skating and weight tracking.
+You shouldn’t have any trouble setting up anti-skating and weight tracking.

-This turntable looks gorgeous, the black surface, metal tone arm, and the strobe light lend an aesthetically pleasing look to the overall design.
+This turntable looks gorgeous, the black surface, metal tonearm, and strobe light lend an aesthetically pleasing look to the overall design.
 The dust cover is a bit fiddly, it doesn’t have a removable hinge, and you have to lift it off.
 Be careful while replacing the cover if the turntable is playing.
 Most DJs will probably leave the cover off while playing but it’s still a minor feature which is a bit bothersome.
 The mat it comes with is made of felt; we think that a cork mat would offer better traction.

 The AT-LP2140USB delivers full-bodied superb sound.
-There is zero distortion so the listener won’t be able to detect any flutter, hum or wow.
+There is zero distortion so the listener won’t be able to detect any flutter, hum, or wow.
 The arm can be set up easily and is a joy to use.
 Every component and part of this turntable exudes quality, even the supplied cables.

-If you are looking for a turntable which reproduces your records accurately, this is a great upgrade to the AT-LP120.
+If you are looking for a turntable that reproduces your records accurately, this is a great upgrade to the AT-LP120.
 Any professional DJ knows the value of speed and stability, this one doesn’t disappoint in either of these aspects.

 Don’t Miss to read : Audio Technica AT-LP60 Review